bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ‌Open an Ubuntu terminal if you don’t have one open already.

-1. You need to configure Git, so type `git config --global user.name "Your Name"` with replacing “Your Name” with your real name.
+1. You need to configure Git, so type `git config --global user.name "Your Name"` with replacing “Your Name " with your real name.
-2. You need to configure Git, so type `git config --global user.email your@email.com` with replacing “[your@email.com](mailto:your@email.com)” with your real email.
+2. You need to configure Git, so type `git config --global user.email your@email.com` with replacing “[your@email.com](mailto:your@email.com) " with your real email.

 **Note: if you want git to remember your login credentials type:**